Samuel Finzi

 Samuel Finzi (Bulgarian: Самуел Финци; born 20 January 1966) is a Bulgarian-German actor.
 Since his start in the late 1980s, he has hundreds of film, television, and theatrical credits.
 Between 1993 and 2011, he received ten acting awards.

-Life and career
+Early life and adulthood

+Born in Plovdiv, he is the son of actor Itzhak Fintzi.
+He is of Bulgarian-Jewish descent.
+Finzi performed in his first theater and film roles while still a student.

+In 2004, his wife at the time Dimitra Petrou was diagnosed with a brain tumor and shortly after died.
+He has since found a partner, Sorrel Athina Jardine, and has had two children, including his son Ezra Fintzi.